-Asset-Based Lending for Real Estate Investors
+Asset-Based Lending for Real Estate Investors (Equity-Based Lending)

 Many real estate investors utilize asset-based hard money lenders in order to obtain fast approvals and funding with relatively few requirements and documentation.
 Asset-based lending allows for funding a loan within a few days if necessary.
 Trying to obtain the same loan from a bank could take 2-3 months for the approval and funding process to be completed.

-The vast majority of hard money lenders provide asset-based lending for residential real estate.
+The vast majority of hard money lenders provide equity-based lending for residential real estate.
 Some specialized lenders will also offer loans on other property types such as commercial, industrial and land.
 Asset-based hard money lenders are capable of funding a wide variety of loans such as fix and flip loans, bridge loans, purchase loans, rental property loans, cash out and refinance loans, estate and trust loans, distressed property loans and various other loans secured by real estate.

 These types of loans often require a down payment of at least 25-30% for the purchase of the real estate.
 For a refinance, the borrower must maintain at least 25-30% of their equity in the property.
 When the borrower provides a down payment (or maintains equity) of this amount it provides some protection for the lender.
 Asset-based lenders require that the borrower has some “skin in the game”.
 The higher the borrower’s down payment/equity the higher the likelihood of loan approval.
 Asset-based hard money lenders are also more likely to provide better lending terms for a lower loan to value ratio.